NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 A collection of Entity classes determined by the Ontology working group.
 Entity referring to a physical being or intangible concept that either interacts or is subject to interaction.
-This in combination with Events and Relations are the three cornerstones of creating messages.
+This in combination with Events and Relations ontologies contain the vocabulary that will be used for defining messages post-M18 evaluation.

 ## EventOntology

 A collection of Event classes determined by the Ontology working group.
 Event referring to an experience that occurs when two or more Events interact in some way.
 Some examples being building weaponry, signing a treaty, and the moving of people from one place to another.
-This in combination with Entity and Relations are the three cornerstones of creating messages.
+This in combination with Entity and Relations ontologies contain the vocabulary that will be used for defining messages post-M18 evaluation.

 ## InterchangeOntology